cvmfs/cvmfs/test/vng_testing/README.md

 ## How It Works

 1. **Kernel Preparation:**
    Use `build_kernel.sh` to build custom kernels with additional config options as specified in `configs/kernel_config.conf`.
-Built kernels are stored under `kernel/vX.YZ`.
+Kernels will be fetched from `KERNEL_BASE_URL` and will be kept under `kernel/vX.YZ`.

 2. **Test Orchestration:**
    The `run.sh` script launches a virtual machine via virtme-ng, boots it with the selected kernel, and mounts the `cvmfs.img` filesystem.
 It then triggers `guest/run_tests.sh` inside the VM.